Waterfront Jam Tuesday Concert: Sheila E.click here to purchase VIP Viewing Tickets

 Admission is FREE with a 2018 Pegasus Pin.

-The Kentucky Derby Festival Waterfront Jam will include live music on two stages at Kroger’s Fest-a-Ville featuring over 30 local and regional bands and 7 national acts beginning Thursday, April 27.
-Admission to all concerts will be FREE with a 2017 Pegasus Pin.
-Details of all the concert acts will be released in the coming weeks.
-Kroger’s Fest-a-Ville is open from Thursday, April 27, to Friday, May 5.
-Fest-a-Ville and Chow Wagon Hours are 11 AM – 11 PM, except Sunday 12 PM – 11 PM.
+The Kentucky Derby Festival Waterfront Jam will include live music on two stages at Kroger’s Fest-a-Ville featuring over 30 local and regional bands and 7 national acts beginning Thursday, April 26.
+Admission to all concerts will be FREE with a 2018 Pegasus Pin.
+Kroger’s Fest-a-Ville is open from Thursday, April 26, to Friday, May 4.
+Fest-a-Ville and Chow Wagon Hours are 11 AM – 11 PM, except Sunday 12 PM – 10 PM.

 One of life’s constants for Sheila E. comes down to a simple phrase: follow the beat.
 And her impeccable inner rhythm is the pulse behind a trailblazing career that still knows no bounds.

 World-class drummer and percussionist whose credits read like chapters in a music history book: Ringo Starr.
 Marvin Gaye, Prince, Beyoncé, Herbie Hancock, Diana Ross, Lionel Richie, Gloria Estefan and George Duke.
 Grammy Award-nominated singer/songwriter behind the seminal hits “The Glamorous Life” and “A Love Bizarre.”
 Sheila is a fearless multi-instrumentalist, as well as an Actress, Mentor, and Philanthropist.